 5. Cable Rear Drive

-Choose a weight of your choice depending on your current strength and fitness level and hold onto the cable handles with your right hand, and step back until there is tension on the cable.
+Choose a weight of your choice depending on your current strength and fitness level, hold onto the cable handles with your right hand, and step back until there is tension on the cable.

 Exhale as you pull your elbow back in a controlled motion, then inhale as you slowly return your arms to their starting position.